loopbackio/loopback-next/docs/site/migration/models/mixins.md

 - updating the model's json file to include the mixin's name (and options object or boolean)

-### Defining The Model Property Mixin findByTitle.js
+### Defining The Model Method Mixin findByTitle.js

 The developer defines a custom model method/remote method mixin in **common/mixins/findByTitle.js** which adds a custom method `findByTitle` to any